Malta

 Average maternal age (AMA)

 The average maternal age in Malta reached 30.9 years in 2024, marking a modest increase of 0.2 years from the previous year.
-Over the last five years, this average has steadily climbed, with a mean value of 30.5 years.
-Compared to the 2000s, the current average is 3.8 years higher.
-On a global scale, Malta places 10th among 38 countries, while within Europe, it ranks 7th out of 31 countries for average maternal age.
+This upward trend has continued over the last five years, with the average maternal age during that period standing at 30.5 years.
+Compared to the early 2000s, the current figure is 3.8 years higher.
+On a global scale, Malta holds the 10th position among 38 countries for average maternal age, and within Europe, it ranks 7th out of 31, placing it among the countries with the highest maternal ages in the region.

 | Year | BIRTH | Year | BIRTH |